 Because it’s something I've always enjoyed, it rarely occurs to me how stressful hosting can be for some.
-That's where these breakfast tostadas come in: whether hosting comes naturally to you or not so much, a build-your-own breakfast tostada bar is the way to go.
+That's where these breakfast tostadas come in: whether hosting comes naturally to you or not so much, a build-your-own breakfast tostada bar is one of my favorite easy meals to feed a crowd first thing in the morning.
 While I love tacos and taquitos, I tend to gravitate towards tostadas when hosting groups larger than five because they're a bit more host-friendly.
 The ingredients can be prepared in advance and guests can help themselves to all of the fun toppings.
 And with a tostada bar, there’s something for everyone.

 A tostada is essentially a crispy corn tortilla that's kept in its original shape: flat and round.
 Most tostadas are made by shallow-frying corn tortillas until golden and crispy, but they can also be baked.
 In Oaxaca, corn tortillas are often crisped up by being heated on a clay or metal comal (a smooth, flat griddle) over low heat.